-DESCRIPTIONLow-intensity pulsed ultrasound has been investigated as a technique to accelerate healing of fresh fractures, delayed unions, nonunions, stress fractures, osteotomy sites, and distraction osteogenesis.
-Ultrasound is delivered with the use of a transducer applied to the skin surface overlying the fracture site.
+Low-intensity pulsed ultrasound has been investigated as a technique to accelerate healing of fresh fractures, delayed unions, nonunions, stress fractures, osteotomy sites, and distraction osteogenesis.
+Ultrasound is delivered with a transducer applied to the skin surface overlying the fracture site.

 Ultrasound treatment can be self-administered with one daily 20-minute treatment, continuing until the fracture has healed.
 The mechanism of action at the cellular level is not precisely known, but is thought to be related to a mechanical effect on cell micromotion/deformation causing an increase in stimulation of transmembrane cell adhesion molecules and upregulation of cyclooxygenase-2.

-The Sonic Accelerated Fracture Healing System, SAFHS® (also referred to as Exogen 2000®) was initially cleared for marketing by the U.S. Food and Drug Administration (FDA) in October 1994 as a treatment of fresh, closed, posteriorly displaced distal radius (Colles) fractures and fresh, closed, or grade I open tibial diaphysis fractures in skeletally mature individuals when these fractures are orthopedically managed by closed reduction and cast immobilization.
+In 1994, the Sonic Accelerated Fracture Healing System (SAFHS®; currently called Exogen 2000®; Bioventus) was initially approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for treatment of fresh, closed, posteriorly displaced distal radius (Colles) fractures and fresh, closed, or grade I open tibial diaphysis fractures in skeletally mature individuals when these fractures are orthopedically managed by closed reduction and cast immobilization.
 In February 2000, the labeled indication was expanded to include the treatment of established nonunions, excluding skull and vertebra.
-According to the FDA labeling, a nonunion is considered to be established when the fracture site shows no visibly progressive signs of healing.

-POLICYLow-intensity ultrasound treatment may be considered medically necessary when used as an adjunct to conventional management (i.e., closed reduction and cast immobilization) for the treatment of fresh, closed fractures in skeletally mature individuals.
+Low-intensity pulsed ultrasound may be considered medically necessary when used as an adjunct to conventional management (i.e., closed reduction and cast immobilization) for the treatment of fresh, closed fractures in skeletally mature individuals.
 Candidates for ultrasound treatment are those at high risk for delayed fracture healing or nonunion.
 These risk factors may include either locations of fractures or patient comorbidities and include the following:

-Low-intensity ultrasound treatment may be considered medically necessary as a treatment of delayed union of bones, including delayed union of previously surgically-treated fractures, and excluding the skull and vertebra.
+Low-intensity pulsed ultrasound may be considered medically necessary as a treatment of delayed union of bones, including delayed union of previously surgically-treated fractures, and excluding the skull and vertebra.
 (See Policy Guidelines for definition of delayed union.)

-Low-intensity ultrasound treatment may be considered medically necessary as a treatment of fracture nonunions of bones, including nonunion of previously surgically-treated fractures, and excluding the skull and vertebra (See Policy Guidelines below for definition of nonunion).
+Low-intensity pulsed ultrasound may be considered medically necessary as a treatment of fracture nonunions of bones, including nonunion of previously surgically-treated fractures, and excluding the skull and vertebra (See Policy Guidelines below for definition of nonunion).

-Other applications of low-intensity ultrasound treatment are investigational, including but not limited to treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, arthrodesis or failed arthrodesis.
+Other applications of low-intensity pulsed ultrasound are investigational, including, but not limited to, treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, arthrodesis or failed arthrodesis.

 There is no standard definition for a “fresh” fracture.
-A fracture is most commonly defined as “fresh” for 7 days after the fracture occurs, but there is variability.
+A fracture is most commonly defined as fresh for 7 days after the fracture occurs, but there is variability.
 For example, one study defined fresh as less than 5 days after fracture, while another defined fresh as up to 10 days after fracture.
-Most freshly closed fractures heal without complications with the use of standard fracture care, i.e., closed reduction and cast immobilization.
+Most freshly closed fractures heal without complications with the use of standard fracture care (i.e., closed reduction and cast immobilization).

-There is not a consensus for the definition of nonunions.
+There is no consensus for the definition of nonunions.
 One proposed definition is failure of progression of fracture-healing for at least 3 consecutive months (and at least 6 months following the fracture) accompanied by clinical symptoms of delayed/nonunion (pain, difficulty weight bearing).